cooper/ferret/README.md

 sudo chmod 755 /etc/ferret.conf
 ```

-After that, try running the compiler from the repository root directory
+After that, try running the compiler from the repository root directory to
-(which recompiles the standard library) to verify that all is working.
+compile the standard library.

 ```sh
 ./ferret -pdn